Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/swagger/README.md

       $["x-ms-client-name"] = "LanguageDetectionAction";
       $.description = "Options for a language detection action.";
   - from: swagger-document
+    where: $.definitions.DynamicClassificationTaskParameters
+    transform:
+      $["x-ms-client-name"] = "DynamicClassificationAction";
+      $.description = "Options for a dynamic classification action.";
+  - from: swagger-document
     where: $.definitions.HealthcareTaskParameters
     transform:
       $["x-ms-client-name"] = "HealthcareAction";